dds-bridge/dds/dds.md

-Bo Haglund, Bob Richardson
+Bo Haglund, Soren Hein, Bob Richardson

-Rev V, 2014-10-14
+Rev X, 2014-11-16

 Latest DLL issue with this description is available at http://www.bahnhof.se/wb758135/

-# Description of the DLL functions supported in Double Dummy Problem Solver 2.7
+# Description of the DLL functions supported in Double Dummy Problem Solver 2.8
 ## Callable functions
 The callable functions are all preceded with `extern "C" __declspec(dllimport) int __stdcall`.
-The prototypes are available in `dll.h`.
+The prototypes are available in `dll.h`, in the include directory.

 Return codes are given at the end.

 Not all functions are present in all versions of the DLL.
 For historical reasons, the function names are not entirely consistent with respect to the input format.
 Functions accepting binary deals will end on Bin, and those accepting PBN deals will end on PBN in the future.
 At some point existing function names may be changed as well, so use the new names!

 ## The Basic Functions

-The basic functions `SolveBoard` and `SolveBoardPBN` solve each a single hand and are thread-safe, making it possible to use them for solving several hands in parallel.
+The basic functions `SolveBoard` and `SolveBoardPBN` each solve  a single hand and are thread-safe, making it possible to use them for solving several hands in parallel.
 The other callable functions use the SolveBoard functions either directly or indirectly.

 ### The Multi-Thread Double Dummy Solver Functions

 The double dummy trick values for all 5 * 4 = 20 possible combinations of a hand’s trump strain and declarer hand alternatives are solved by a single call to one of the functions `CalcDDtable` and `CalcDDtablePBN`.
-Threads are allocated per strain.
+Threads are allocated per strain. in order to save computations.

 To obtain better utilization of available threads, the double dummy (DD) tables can be grouped using one of the functions `CalcAllTables` and `CalcAllTablesPBN`.

 Solving hands can be done much more quickly using one of the multi-thread alternatives for calling SolveBoard.
-Then a number of hands are grouped for a single call to one of the functions `SolveAllChunksBin` and `SolveAllChunksPBN`.
+Then a number of hands are grouped for a single call to one of the functions `SolveAllBorads`, `SolveAllChunksBin` and `SolveAllChunksPBN`.
 The hands are then solved in parallel using the available threads.

-The number of threads is automatically configured by DDS, taking into account the number of processor cores and available memory.
-The number of threads can be influenced using the call `SetMaxThreads`.
+The number of threads is automatically configured by DDS on Windows, taking into account the number of processor cores and available memory.
+The number of threads can be influenced using by calling `SetMaxThreads`.
+This function should probably always be called on Linux/Mac, with a zero argument for auto-configuration.

-The call `FreeMemory` causes DDS to give up its dynamically allocated memory.
+Calling `FreeMemory` causes DDS to give up its dynamically allocated memory.

 ### The PAR Calculation Functions